 Along the way, there are statues depicting the 14 Stations of the Cross.
 These statues are quite impressive, even if you are not religious, and each one depicts the stages of Jesus Christ from the carrying of the cross, the crucifixion, the burial, and the resurrection.

 Once you reach the top, the trail will come to a dead-end and this is where you’ll find the Mt Vulcan viewpoint!
 From here you can see one whole side of the Old Volcano which meets the ocean and you can even spot the Sunken Cemetery further along the coastline.

-For a short 1-hour return journey, this hike was one of my favorite things to do in Camiguin which is why I have added to this Camiguin tourist spots list.
+For a short 1-hour return journey, this hike is definitely worth adding to your list of things to do in Camiguin.

 WANT TO SAVE $$$ ON AIRBNB?
 GET MY AIRBNB MONEY SAVING GUIDE